zweinstein/PredictWeightLiftingQuality/README.md

 In this project, I developed a machine learning algorithm to predict the quality of barbell lifting excercise using data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 More information about the original data is available from the [human activity recognition website] (http://groupware.les.inf.puc-rio.br/har).

-## Project Report

-**I have written the project report in the activity.Rmd file, and generated the activity.html file by knitr in Rstudio.**
+## I have written the project report in the activity.Rmd file, and generated the activity.html file by knitr in Rstudio.

 ## Data